People News Roundup: Cancel culture takes the fun out of life, says comedian John Cleese; As Britain's Prince George turns 7, parents share new photos and more | International

 Factbox: Ex-wife Heard's testimony in Johnny Depp's libel case

 American actress Amber Heard gave evidence against her ex-husband Johnny Depp at London's High Court on Monday, accusing him of years of physical and verbal abuse.
-Depp is suing the publishers of British tabloid newspaper The Sun over a 2018 article, based on Heard's allegations, that labeled him a "wife-beater".
+Depp is suing the publishers of British tabloid newspaper The Sun over a 2018 article, based on Heard's allegations, that labelled him a "wife beater".

 Nicki Minaj says she is expecting first child